How Can We Help?

 Breach of Standard of Care

-Once we have established a valid doctor-patient relationship, we must show that the doctor violated his industry’s standard of care.
+Once a medical malpractice lawyer has established a valid doctor-patient relationship, they must show that the doctor violated his industry’s standard of care.

-To do this, we use the “reasonable person” standard.
+To do this, personal injury lawyers use the “reasonable person” standard.
 This states that if another doctor, acting reasonably, would have provided a higher level of care which may have prevented you from suffering harm, your doctor may have breached the standard of care.

 To establish this breach, we must include a “Certificate of Good Faith” that confirms we have discussed your case with expert witnesses who can attest to its validity.